-The Schenectada Chapter, NSDAR was organized October 15, 1911, at the home of the first Regent, Mrs. Harriet Colburn, with the New York State Regent, Mrs. Joseph Wood, and the New York State Vice Regent, Mrs. Joseph King, present.
+The Schenectada Chapter, NSDAR was organized October 15, 1911, at the home of the first Regent, Harriet Colburn, with the New York State Regent, Susy E. Wood, and the New York State Vice Regent, Josephine C. King, present.
 A United States flag was presented to the chapter on this occasion in memory of Solomon Veeder.

-On December 14, 1911, Charter #995 was presented to the chapter.
+On December 14, 1911, our DAR national charter was presented to the chapter.
 The total number of members in attendance was 51.
-Mrs. Emma van Vranken Gibbes, Regent 1920-1924, and 1928-1930.
-Mrs. Gibbes was the first member of the chapter to hold state and national office, becoming New York State Regent in 1931, and Vice President General in 1935.
-A plaque honoring Mrs. Gibbes can be viewed in the Valley Forge Bell Tower.
+Emma van Vranken Gibbes, our chapter Regent 1920-1924, and 1928-1930, was the first member of the chapter to hold state and national office, becoming New York State Regent in 1931, and Vice President General in 1935.
+A plaque honoring Emma Gibbes can be viewed in the Valley Forge Bell Tower.

 Notable Dates in Schenectady

-Located in eastern New York State near the joining of the Mohawk and Hudson Rivers, Schenectady NY is deep-rooted in history and culture dating back to the 1600s.
+Located in eastern New York State near the joining of the Mohawk and Hudson Rivers, Schenectady New York is deep-rooted in history and culture dating back to the 1600s.

 1661: First settled by the Dutch Colony